Broadcom/terraform-provider-luminate/docs/data-sources/aws_integration.md

 ### Required

-- `integration_name` (String) The aws integration name as configured in Luminate portal
+- `integration_name` (String) The aws integration name as configured in Symantec ZTNA portal

 ### Read-Only